silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

 - Consider creating additional services for Results and Announcements
 - EventService created; consider similar pattern for Results, Announcements
 - DeveloperService created for testing; consider expanding for more test scenarios
-- HouseDetailsViewModel and HouseResultsViewModel created; consider similar ViewModels for other complex views
+- HouseDetailsViewModel, HouseResultsViewModel, and HouseParticipantsViewModel created; consider similar ViewModels for other complex views